Forev349/qa-demoblaze-testing/api_tests/api-tests.md

 {}

 Expected Result:
-1. Status code: 400 Bad Request - validation error
+1. Request should be validated
-2. User is NOT authenticated
+2. User should NOT be authenticated
 3. The server should not break down

 Actual Result: